 Through personal injury claims, paralysis injury victims might recoup compensation for some of their losses and better afford necessary care.
 Although no amount of money can truly compensate victims for their catastrophic injuries, financial recourse might improve the quality of life at least a bit.

-The Statute of Limitations and Paralysis Injury Claims
+What is the Statute of Limitations in Paralysis Injury Claims in Fort Collins?

 Colorado statute provides a legal deadline for filing various types of personal injury lawsuits.
 Generally, victims must file court actions based on negligence, such as personal injury claims, within two years of the incident.
 However, if the injury stemmed from a motor vehicle accident, the state grants three years to file suit.
 An attorney could explain if there different time periods or deadlines are applicable to any specific case.